Lukega13/Snake/README.md

 </a>
 </p>

-## Overview
+> Obs: The code is well commented so I strongly recommend reading it!

-OBS: The code is well commented so I strongly recommend reading it!
+## Features

 ## How it works
 To build this software I divided the project in 6 steps: